 The Doctrine of Completed Staff Work

 The following memorandum has been reproduced countless times by military and civilian organizations since World War II and has become a widely accepted definition of what effective staff members do.
-The original source of the memorandum is unclear.
-Some reports indicate that the memo was issued in January 1942 by the Provost Marshal General, U.S. Army.
-It has also been attributed to Brigadier G.E.R.
-Smith, a member of the Royal Canadian Army, who released it in 1943, while he was serving as Deputy Director of Supplies and Transport, First Canadian Army.
+The original memorandum was drafted for the Provost Marshal General, U.S. Army, by Colonel Archer J. Lerch, Deputy Provost General.
+It was published in the January 29, 1942 issue of the Army and Navy Journal.

 COMPLETED STAFF WORK

-- The doctrine of “completed staff work” will be the doctrine of this office.
+- The doctrine of “completed staff work” is a doctrine of this office.

 - The impulse which often comes to the inexperienced staff officer to ask the chief what to do, recurs more often when the problem is difficult.
 It is accompanied by a feeling of mental frustration.
-It is so easy to ask the chief what to do, and it appears so easy if you do not know your job.
+It is so easy to ask the chief what to do, and it appears so easy for him to answer.
+Resist that impulse.
+You will succumb to it only if you do not know your job.
 It is your job to advise your chief what he ought to do, not to ask him what you ought to do.
-He needs your answers, not questions.
+He needs answers, not questions.
 Your job is to study, write, restudy and rewrite until you have evolved a single proposed action – the best one of all you have considered.
 Your chief merely approves or disapproves.

-- The theory of completed staff work does not preclude a “rough draft”, but the rough draft must not be a half-baked idea.
-It must be completed in every respect except that it lacks the requisite number of copies and need not be neat.
+- The theory of completed staff work does not preclude a “rough draft” but the rough draft must not be a half-baked idea.
+It must be complete in every respect except that it lacks the requisite number of copies and need not be neat.
 But a rough draft must not be used as an excuse for shifting to the chief the burden of formulating the action.

 - The “completed staff work” theory may result in more work for the staff officer, but it results in more freedom for the chief.
 This is as it should be.
 Further, it accomplishes two things:

 - a.
-The chief is protected from half-baked ideas, voluminous memoranda, and immature oral presentations.
+The chief is protected from half-baked ideas, voluminous memoranda, and immature oral presentments.